Northeastern University: Ice hockey

-Ice hockey has been one of Northeastern's most prominent athletic programs.
 The men's and women's hockey teams compete in the Hockey East conference.
-During the 2007–08 season, the men's team ranked as high at #7 in the country and held the top spot in the conference before finishing the season in sixth place in Hockey East.
-Both teams also participate in the annual ice hockey Beanpot tournament between the Boston area's four major college hockey schools.
-Northeastern's men's team has won the annual event 6 times in its 56-year history, while the women's team has captured the Beanpot 14 times.
-During the 2008–09 season, the men's team ranked as high as 3rd in the nation and held the top spot in Hockey East until the last weekend of the season; the team made the NCAA tournament for the first time since 1994, the Beanpot championship game for the first time since 2004, and goalie Brad Thiessen made the Hobey Hat Trick, only the second Northeastern player to do so.
-Northeastern won the 2018 Beanpot championship by defeating Boston College 3–0 in the first match and defeating Boston University 5–2 in the final match.
-The victory came after Northeastern attained the highest placement in the 2017–2018 standings of the Beanpot competitors.
-Northeastern defeated Boston College 4–2 to win the 2019 Beanpot and defeated Boston University 5–4 to win the 2020 Beanpot.
-In 2020, Northeastern beat Boston University 5–4 in overtime to win the Beanpot for the third year in a row.

-The Beanpot also presents two awards to individual players.
-One is for the most valuable player and one is to the best goalie (determined by best save percentage).
-The second award is named the Eberly award after Glen and Dan Eberly who were goalies at Northeastern and Boston University.
+Northeastern defeated Boston College, 4–2, to win the 2019 Beanpot. and in 2020, Northeastern beat Boston University, 5–4, in overtime to win the Beanpot for the third year in a row before losing in 2022 in the finals to Boston University.
+Northeastern also won the 2023 Beanpot in a shootout against Harvard and again in 2024 in a 4–3 OT win against Boston University.
 In addition to winning the Beanpot title, Northeastern took home both awards with the award for most valuable player being presented to Adam Gaudette and the Eberly Award being presented to Cayden Primeau who had a save percentage of .974 (making him the goalie with second highest save percentage to win the award in the 44 years the award has been given).

 Traditions

 Underwear ("Undie") Run

 Started in 2005, the Underwear Run is a Northeastern-sponsored event around fall midterm season in which students strip down to their underwear and run a track around campus and near parts of the city.
 The Northeastern University Police Department (NUPD) supervises the event to maintain the flow of traffic through the city.
 Students have described it as a "liberating experience" that "brings a sense of community and builds school spirit."
 Though the event was officially cancelled in 2020 and 2021 due to COVID-19 concerns, it was unofficially organized by students in fall of 2021.